emagi/eq2emu/docs/lua_functions/HasCompletedQuest.md

 ### Function: HasCompletedQuest(player, quest_id)

 **Description:**

-Return's true if the quest_id has been previously completed by the player.
+Return's true if the player has completed the quest with quest_id.

 **Parameters:**
 - `player` (Spawn) - Spawn object representing `player`.
 - `quest_id` (uint32) - Integer value `quest_id`.

-**Returns:** If player has completed quest_id then return's true, otherwise false.
+**Returns:** True if the quest_id matches a completed quest for the Player, otherwise false.

 **Example:**